jilljenn/slides/ectel2022.md

     - \def\logNotDt{\log(1 - \Dt(x))}
 ---

-# Intro
+# Goal

-- It is hard to get access to sensitive data
+- It is hard to get access to educational data for research, considered too sensitive
-- A dataset posted online may be archived forever
+- Open data is great!
+But a dataset posted online may be archived forever (privacy issues)
-- How about having instead access to:
-    - statistics
-    - conditional probabilities
-    - a fake dataset? (ex. for reproducibility)
+- How about having instead access to a fake dataset? (ex. for reproducibility of experiments)

 # Outline

+- Can pseudonymization guarantee privacy? (spoiler: no)
+- Format of educational tabular data
+- Framework for assessing privacy leaks in data generation
-- Privacy
+    - Membership inference
     - Metrics: utility and re-identification
-- Attack models
-    - Membership inference
-    - Heuristic attacker

-# Striking facts

-## People pseudonymize, but it's not enough
-@narayanan2008robust managed to de-anonymize a Netflix pseudonymized dataset of seen movies with IMDb
+- We present: generative models, attack model, results

+# Removing names / pseudonymizing does not ensure privacy

+Using the pseudonymized Netflix dataset of ratings given by users (identified by ID) on movies, @narayanan2008robust matched:

+- \alert{some public} ratings on IMDb of some user's public profile
+- with \alert{all their private} ratings in the Netflix dataset

+revealing their political & sexual preferences or religious views.

+\vfill \scriptsize
+\fullcite{narayanan2008robust}

+# Few points are enough to uniquely identify users

+\normalsize
+4 timestamp-location points are needed to uniquely identify 95\% of individual trajectories in a dataset of 1.5M rows

+\scriptsize
+\fullcite{de2013unique}

+\vspace{1cm}

+\normalsize
+15 demographic points are enough to re-identify 99.96\% of Americans

+\scriptsize
+\fullcite{rocher2019estimating}

 <!---
 # Differentially private graphical models